mharishchowdary/google_logo/README.md

 # google_logo

-The code provide here is a simple google logo written in HTML and CSS languages
+The code provide here is to develop a simple google logo written in HTML and CSS languages.